mindkin/hourfleet/docs/youconfigure.md

 * Click on the 'API Keys' menu (to the left)
 * The 'APP ID" is the value of your 'ApiKey'

+#### Google Analytics

+If you wish to track site usage using Google Analytics, you can do that by providing your 'Tracking Id' found in the 'Administration -> Property Settings' page of your Google Analytics configuration page, for your Google account.

+> Note: Hourfleet will include the standard javascript that Google Analytics provides, configured with your 'TrackingId' into every page of your app.

 ### Branding
-This section provides the basic look and feel of your Hourfleet operational site, so that it looks and feels like a natural extension of your main website
+This section provides the basic look and feel of your Hourfleet app, so that it looks and feels like a natural extension of your main website

 #### Image Sizing
 All images can be provided in higher values as long as their aspect ratios remain the same.